Gystre/unknown-poker/README.md

 import { TexasHoldem } from "unknown-poker";

 const table = new TexasHoldem();

+// must always set the player's hand table.setPlayer(["Ah", "Kh"]);

+// opponent hands can be empty or have cards in them table.addOpponent([]);
+table.addOpponent([]);

-table.setPlayer(["Ah", "Kh"]); // must always set the player's hand table.addOpponent([]); // opponent hands can be empty or have cards in them table.addOpponent([], "bob"); // you can also give your opponents names to make the results easier to understand table.addOpponent([]);
+// you can also give your opponents names to make the results easier to understand table.addOpponent(["2s", "4c"], "bob");

 const results = table.calculate();
 console.log(results);